RFD 053: Auto-Refresh Conversation Titles

 TitleGeneratorTask::update_titleto truncate the event stream when the title model's context window is smaller than the conversation.

-Phase 1: State (independent)
+Phase 1: Configuration (independent)

 - Add